ogghst/grownode/docs/reference.md

 # Reference Guide

 This page aims to describe the GrowNode API and how to use it to develop your own firmware.

+> Disclaimer: This is NOT intended for ready made solutions users.
+Don't tell me I've not warned you! :)

 GrowNode is developed on top of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) Development Framework, in order to directly access to the ESP32 microprocessor functionalities and the RTOS operating system.